What Are Canary Deployments? Process and Visual Example

 How Canary Deployments Work

-- If the new version has issues at any point in the canary traffic, the Kubernetes service is switched back to the original version.
+If the new version has issues, the service is switched back to the original version.
 This has minimal impact on most users.
 The canary version is destroyed and everything is back to the original state.

 A Visual Example of Canary Deployments